blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Moffein-EliteReworks/README.md

 		- 1 stack per hit
 		- Lasts 8s (scales with proc coefficient)
 		- Now only takes 2 stacks to root.
-	- Removed built-in 30% damage penalty.
+	- Removed built-in -30% damage penalty.
 	- Now gets a +50% damage bonus to match other elites.

-	*Vanilla Collapse suffers from the same issue as Early Access Blazing where it scales off of enemy base damage, leading to cheap instakills.
-Originally wanted to swap it to 50% of the hit's damage, but was having trouble with setting that up so I changed it to Nullify instead.*
+	*Vanilla Collapse suffers from the same issue as Early Access Blazing where it scales off of enemy base damage, leading to cheap instakills.*

 ## Installation

 Place EliteReworks.dll in /Risk of Rain 2/BepInEx/plugins/

 ## Changelog

+- 1.9.2
+	- Celestine Ghost Gups no longer split on death.

+- 1.9.1
+	- Updated README info to be more accurate.

+- 1.9.0

+	- Malachite
+		- Reworked spike damage.
+			- Old behavior: Deal 50% of target's current HP.
+			- New behavior: Deals damage that's capped at 50% of the target's current HP.
+				- Spike base damage is 60.

+		*Intended to fix Malachite Allies being able to instantly chunk bosses.*

 - 1.8.0
 	- Voidtouched